-In a recent blog, we talked about how leaders can significantly expand their leadership toolkits by learning to use a coach approach with their staff.
+In our last blog, we talked about how leaders can significantly expand their leadership toolkits by learning to use a coach approach with their staff.
 Learning when and how to use a coach approach with your staff has the potential to epically change your leadership experience and the experience of those you lead.

 So, what if you want those gains to cascade through the whole organization?
 Maybe you’re a senior leader with managers reporting to you who have managers reporting to them – and they have managers reporting to them.
 Or perhaps you’re an HR leader tasked with bringing these wins to the whole organization.
 Imagine if every tier of managers could see the wins from a coaching culture.
 We know first-hand that when an organization achieves a coaching culture, a few things happen:

 Simply put, organizations with a coaching culture win BIG, achieving unbelievable success in their industry.
 Not just in terms of profit, but in creating a can-do culture, with a motivated workforce who buy-in to the company, decreased turnover and much stronger succession planning.
 Sounds amazing, doesn’t it?

 Hopefully you’re thinking, “How do I help my organization do that?”

 Here are a few tips if you believe in this approach and want to roll it out more broadly:

 - Link coaching outcomes to the success of the business.
 Flesh out for others a bit of a business case around a coach approach.
 Where have you seen a business succeed when a leader uses a coach approach?
 Search for examples online and, of course, reach out to us for some examples.